 In the case of the Hum, Dr. Baguley believes people hear about the phenomenon in newspapers and around town and begin to fixate on a perceived noise.
 The incessant sound becomes a source of increasing frustration, disrupting sleep, and causing additional stress, which tricks the brain into turning up the volume even further.
 The solution, then, is to convince the brain to back down.
 With his own Hum patients, Dr. Baguley has found some success with simple relaxation techniques borrowed from psychology [source: Alexander].

 What's that ringing in your ears?
 It's the sound of curiosity!
-For lots more fascinating facts about unexplained paranormal phenomena, check out the related HowStuffWorks articles on the next page.
+For lots more fascinating facts about unexplained paranormal phenomena, check out the related HowStuffWorks articles below.